Cluster Munition Ban Policy

 Use, production, transfer, and stockpiling

-Iceland must submit a transparency report for the convention to formally confirm it has never produced cluster munitions and possesses no stocks, including for research and training purposes.
-In the past, Iceland stated that it has never stockpiled, used, produced, or transferred cluster munitions.
-The Ministry for Foreign Affairs states that Iceland does not possess cluster munitions.
+Iceland’s initial transparency report formally confirms that it has never produced cluster munitions and possesses no stocks, including for research and training purposes.
+According to the report, Iceland has never used or transferred cluster munitions either.

 For details on Iceland’s cluster munition policy and practice through early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
 91. According to a 2007 United States (US) diplomatic cable released publicly by Wikileaks in 2011, the US sought to engage senior Icelandic officials during the Oslo Process with respect to US concerns about “interoperability” (joint military operations with states not party).
 In a May 2007 meeting, the US reportedly explained that a draft “Lima” text “would have an immediate negative impact on NATO operations and other joint military activities which Iceland has expressed its support for.”
 The cable concluded that because “Iceland has no military, there are few voices within the GOI that will argue for—or be naturally inclined to agree with—the military necessity of cluster munitions, meaning the default policy will likely be one of supporting Norwegian efforts.
 In response, Post will increase our engagement with those actors more open to NATO-related concerns on a cluster munitions ban.”
 See, “Iceland not in favor of cluster munitions ban, but is closely following Norwegian position,” US Department of State cable 07REYKJAVIK154 dated 22 May 2007, released by Wikileaks on 1 September 2011.